Dental Care Group's Blog :

 Tooth sensitivity makes it difficult for you to eat and drink hot or cold foods.
 The cause of this sensitivity?
 It might be an exposed tooth nerve.

 If you’re experiencing pain and discomfort, particularly when eating or drinking, you might want to book an appointment with our emergency dentist in Armadale right away.
-Crippling tooth and gum pain is often a sign of a tooth emergency.
+Crippling tooth and gum pain is often a sign of a dental emergency.

 7 causes of exposed tooth nerves